Long-Lived Light Mediators from Higgs boson Decay at HL-LHC, FCC-hh and a Proposal of Dedicated LLP Detectors for FCC-hh: The long-lived mediator particle at the HL-LHC

 The validated setups are used to extend the same exercise for a range of $m_{\phi}$ and $c \tau_\phi$, and the corresponding projected upper limits on Br$(h \to \phi \phi)$ are shown in Fig.\,\ref{fig:limits-codex} for both the designs of the CODEX-b (top panels) and MATHUSLA (bottom panel) detectors, combined over the ggF, VBF and Vh modes for the Higgs boson production.
 We also present the corresponding efficiency maps in Figs.\,\ref{fig:eff-maps-codex} and \ref{fig:eff-maps-mathu} in Appendix\,\ref{app:LLP-detectors}) for each production mode, which can be more useful for further analyses.
 The ggF production mode dominates the limits among all other production modes due to its larger cross-section.
 We observe that the MATHUSLA detector is sensitive over a larger range of lifetimes and gives stronger limits compared to CODEX-b, owing to its large decay volume and increased integrated luminosity of 3000\,fb$^{-1}$.
 The strongest limits obtained from MATHUSLA for a mediator mass of 0.5\,GeV is $4.1\times10^{-6}$ at 1\,m, whereas it is $3.3\times10^{-4}$ and $7.0\times10^{-5}$ at $c\tau=0.5$\,m for CODEX-b $10\times10\times10$\,m$^3$ (300\,fb$^{-1}$) and $20\times10\times10$\,m$^3$ (1000\,fb$^{-1}$) detectors respectively.
 For the 50\,GeV mediator, the most sensitive limit from MATHUSLA is Br$(h \to \phi \phi)<4.6\times10^{-6}$ at $c\tau=100$\,m and from CODEX-b $10\times10\times10$\,m$^3$, 300\,fb$^{-1}$ ($20\times10\times10$\,m$^3$, 1000\,fb$^{-1}$) detector, it is Br$(h \to \phi \phi)<5.3\times10^{-4}$ ($1.1\times10^{-4}$) at $c\tau=50$\,m.
 The most sensitive decay length for CODEX-b detectors are always smaller than that of MATHUSLA, since CODEX-b is nearer to the IP.

-To compare these limits with those obtained from the CMS MS analyses, we plot the strongest limits obtained for each of the mediator masses and decay lengths from CMS MS analysis, with the $P^{S}\times D^{S}\geq1$\,vtx set of cuts, or MATHUSLA in Fig.\,\ref{fig:CMS-MATHU}, and use a {\it blue} color bar if it comes from the CMS MS analysis or a {\it red} color bar if it comes from MATHUSLA experiment.
-We show results from CMS HL-LHC and MATHUSLA together in Fig.\ref{fig:CMS-MATHU} since they are expected to collect the same integrated luminosity of 3000\,fb$^{-1}$.
+In order to compare these limits with those from the CMS MS analyses, we plot the strongest limits obtained for each of the mediator masses and decay lengths from CMS MS analysis, with the $P^{S}\times D^{S}\geq1$\,vtx set of cuts, and MATHUSLA in Fig.\,\ref{fig:CMS-MATHU}.
+We have used a blue color bar if it is coming from the CMS MS analysis, and a red color bar if it is coming from MATHUSLA experiment.
+We have shown results from CMS MS and MATHUSLA analyses together in Fig.\ref{fig:CMS-MATHU}, because they are expected to collect the same integrated luminosity of 3000\,fb$^{-1}$.
 We can see that the regions of decay lengths where these two experiments are the most sensitive are complementary to each other, and together they probe a large range of lifetimes.
-The best limit from CMS ($P^{S}\times D^{S}\geq1$\,vtx set of cuts) is $1.77\times10^{-5}$ for a 60\,GeV mediator with 5\,m decay length, and from MATHUSLA is $3.9\times10^{-6}$ for a mediator of 6\,GeV with decay length 10\,m.
-Together they can probe decay lengths as high as 1000\,m for 0.5\,GeV mediator and 10$^5$\,m for 50\,GeV mediator.
+The best limit from CMS ($P^S \times D^S \geq 1$\,vtx set of cuts) is $1.7\times 10^{-5}$ for a 60\,GeV mediator particle with 5\,m decay length, and from MATHUSLA is $3.9\times10^{-6}$ for a mediator particle of 6\,GeV with decay length 10\,m.
+Together they can probe decay lengths as high as 1000\,m for 0.5\,GeV mediator particle and 10$^5$\,m for 50\,GeV mediator particle.